 Notice the bumps (dots) on the surface of this soft contact lens.
 This is from a patient not replacing their lenses in a timely manner.
 Ultimately, they will end up with an eye infection.
 That is why follow-up care is so important to safe, healthy contact lens wear.

-- Enables us to monitor unwanted growth of blood vessels
+Enables us to monitor the unwanted growth of blood vessels

 Tear testing to ensure the proper quality and quantity of tears are available to provide comfortable lens wear.